testimio/root-cause/CONTRIBUTING.md

 This monorepo is managed with yarn workspaces.
 The codebase is written with TypeScript, and linted using ESLint.
-It's recommended to have proper IDE integration with the tools in use (eslint, editorconfig) before modifying the code
+It's recommended to have proper IDE integration with the tools in use (eslint, prettier, editorconfig) before modifying the code

 ### Prerequisite
 - yarn [Installation instructions](https://classic.yarnpkg.com/en/docs/install/#mac-stable)